llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

 ## sigp_stream_detector2D (TBD)

-Motion and pattern detector (lines)
+Motion and pattern detector.
+Counting moving object and build a text report (object sizes, shape, speed, color, ..) to be later processed by SLM on the application processor.

 Operation : detection of movement(s) and computation of the movement map Parameters : sensitivity, floor-noise smoothing factors Metadata : decimated map of movement detection

 ```
 node arm_stream_detector2D (i)